virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

 }
 ```

 In the example above, the <a href="https://docs.jelastic.com/api/" target="_blank">Jelastic API</a> <b>*RestartNodesByGroup*</b> method is executed after the environment creation is completed.
 The compute node is restarted at the end of the manifest installation procedure.
-Herewith, the add-on is installed, if the entire manifest's installation type is *install*.
+Herewith, the add-on is installed, if the *parent* manifest's installation type is *install*.
 When the add-on is installed, the **Add-ons** tab for the corresponding compute node becomes available at the dashboard.

 <center>![new-addon](/img/new-addon.png)</center>